How this works

 Does this tell me who a NIF belongs to?

-No. The check is purely mathematical and runs in your browser — we query no database and not the tax authority.
+No. The check is purely mathematical and runs in your browser: we query no database and never contact the AT (Autoridade Tributária, the tax authority).
 It only confirms the number is well-formed and shows the type (individual, company, etc.) from the first digit.

 What does the first digit mean?